hashcube/adventuremap/scripts/readme.md

   6. Copy final_map to map tiles and tile_config as the maps config for tile.js

 To add a map:
-  1. Copy exciting map as original map in maps folder
+  1. Copy existing map as original map in maps folder

-  2. Copy exciting tile_config to tile_config file inside maps folder
+  2. Copy existing tile_config to tile_config file inside maps folder

   3. Create a folder named 'new_maps' and copy the new individual maps